-6.4.2.
+6.2.2.
 Split vectorization

-Participants: Erven Rohou, Thierry Lafage, André Seznec.
+Participants: Erven Rohou, Thierry Lafage, David Yuste, Kevin Williams, André Seznec.

 We attempt to reconcile two apparently contradictory trends of computing systems.
 On the one hand, hardware heterogeneity favors the adoption of bytecode format and late, just-in-time code generation.
-On the other hand, exploitation of hardware features, in particular SIMD extensions, is key to obtaining the required performance.
+On the other hand, exploitation of hardware features, in particular SIMD extensions through vectorization, is key to obtaining the required performance.